ibm-cloud-docs/account/manageorg.md

   * To delete a space, select the org in which the space is assigned.
 Then, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Delete**.

     When you delete a space, all included resources and users are also deleted.

     You can delete spaces but not orgs.
+    {: note}

   * To edit user roles at the org level, click the Actions icon ![Action icon](../icons/action-menu-icon.svg), and select **Users**.
     {: #listmembers}